 A child with a serious allergy should always have quick access to this life-saving medication.
 Epinephrine dosage varies dependent upon your child's size, so remember to confirm with your doctor that the dose your child is using is appropriate, and that your epinephrine pen is not expired.

 When in doubt, give epinephrine, and then seek medical treatment.
-Even though epinephrine works very well, it can wear off and it is important to be in a safe environment if that happens.
+Even though epinephrine works very well, it will wear off and it is important to be in a safe environment if that happens.

 Have a great and safe school year (and ask your kids to grab the white milk - not chocolate)!